scrapy/scrapy/scrapy/trunk/docs/topics/settings.rst

 ===========================

 Setting names are usually prefixed with the component that they configure.
-For example, proper setting names for a fictitional robots.txt extension would be ``ROBOTSTXT_ENABLED``, ``ROBOTSTXT_OBEY``, ``ROBOTSTXT_CACHEDIR``, etc.
+For example, proper setting names for a fictional robots.txt extension would be ``ROBOTSTXT_ENABLED``, ``ROBOTSTXT_OBEY``, ``ROBOTSTXT_CACHEDIR``, etc.